AdityaGangadhare/CarND-Traffic-Sign-Classifier-Project/writeup.md

 #### 1. Preprocessing the image data.

 Initially I trained my model on the given data set without any preprocessing and got around 87% accuracy.
 To increase the accuracy, I implemented preprocessing and got the accuracy up to 90%.
 This wasn't enough so to further increase it I went for data augmentation.
 To augment the given training data I used rotation.
-Then I converted this augmented training dataset into grayscale followed by normalization.
+Then I converted this augmented training dataset into grayscale followed by normalization.The main preprocessing technique I used was to grayscale the images.
+I used this approach since many signs had similar color patterns and hence, no real advantage would come from using color expect from some cases.
+After the grayscale I also normalized the image data because it helps in speed of training and performance.

 Here is an example of a traffic sign image before and after grayscaling.